Here are answers to some of the most commonly asked questions:

 A. We ask that you consider all the possibilities for accessing a computer.
 A friend or family member may be willing to let you use their computer for this purpose.
 The course can be completed on a computer, iPad, or tablet with access to the internet and audio capabilities.

 If it is truly impossible to access a computer with necessary technical capabilities, you may receive an extension to complete the course until a solution can be identified.
-Please email Hierald Osorto, Executive Director for Student Equity and Belonging, at email@example.com for more information.
+Please contact The Center for IDEAS at Ideas@ithaca.edu, or call (607) 274-7777.